srl-labs/containerlab/docs/manual/kinds/vr-n9kv.md

 ## Features and options
 ### Node configuration
-vr-n9kv nodes come up with a basic configuration where only `admin` user and management interfaces such as NETCONF provisioned.
+vr-n9kv nodes come up with a basic configuration where only `admin` user and management interfaces such as NETCONF and GRPC provisioned.